Multiyear Guaranteed Annuity (MYGA)

 MYGA Risks

-While risks are low with MYGAs, there is always some level of risk involved with any financial product.
+While risks are low with MYGAs, financial products always have some level of risk.

-MYGAs are not insured by the Federal Deposit Insurance Corporation (FDIC) or any other federal agency.
+MYGAs are not insured by the Federal Deposit Insurance Corp. or any other federal agency.
 Because annuities are issued by insurance companies, the federal government cannot guarantee that you won’t lose your money in the unlikely event that the issuing company goes bankrupt.

 However, MYGAs are protected at the state level by state guaranty associations to which insurance companies must belong.
 These guaranty associations will pay claims up to your state’s statutory limit, which is $250,000 on average, according to the National Organization of Life & Health Insurance Guaranty Associations.